open-olive/loop-development-kit/ldk/node/docsExtra/loop.md

 }
 ```

 **Start** - The Loop should wait to start operating until this is called.
-The provided {@link HostSensors} should be stored in memory for continued use.
+The provided {@link LoopSensors} should be stored in memory for continued use.

 **Stop** - The Loop should stop operating when this is called.
 You should terminate any timers and other long-running processes.